 - Option for pain medication

-- How to count contraction
+- How to count the contraction

 - How you are checked for cervix dilation

-- Breathing exercise, Labor position
+- Breathing exercises, Labor position

 - Crash course on postpartum recovery

 You can take this class with your partner from the comfort of your own home, even if you are closer to your due date.
 You can sign up for the class here.